kprecise/epl-team-search/README.md

-# EPL Team Search App (React, Webpack 4, The SportsDB API, Reactstrap, SASS and Autoprefixer)
+# English Premierleague Team Search App (React, Webpack 4, The SportsDB API, Reactstrap, SASS and Autoprefixer)
 This is a customised front end boilerplate using Webpack 4

 ## Webpack (Compiled CSS with autoprefixer)